SPOTLIGHT: ILLINOIS ORGY—ROME CONNECTION premieres Monday, Sept. 20 after Catholic Info Hour at 7 PM ET

 It's a big task, and that's why we need the strong believers to support us.
 It's a work that cannot be done by the Church hierarchy or with the Church involved because they've lost touch with what the laypeople need.
 They don't recognize their sheep anymore or their needs and are feeding them dry grass — in areas surrounded by wolves.

-He reminds potential donors that Grijalba, Kelly and he are working on the leanest budget.
+He reminds potential donors that he and Grijalba are working on the leanest budget.

 "But we need the help of donors," Libutti says, noting "all expenses will be posted on the website to provide a transparent workflow of expenses as soon we finish with the budget."